 If you are like us, and like to do your research, then you may be wondering how and why is organic cotton better for the environment than say bamboo viscose or regular cotton.

 Perhaps you like to understand the impact of the clothes you wear, the food you eat and the products you use.

-Organic cotton, we have found, is one of the best all round sustainable fabrics.
+Organic cotton, we have found, is one of the best all-round sustainable fabric solutions for underwear.
 It is grown without the use of pesticides, from seeds which have not been genetically modified and because organic farming practices avoid using harmful chemicals, the land upon which the cotton is grown stays fertile for much longer than land grown with conventional practices.
 This means that organic cotton farmers can continue to nurture and use the land over time, without degrading it.

-Although there is debate about the amount of water used in cotton farming, it is generally observed that organic cotton farms require 91% less irrigation than conventional cotton grown on degraded land, because the organic farming practices that nurture the soil do not require as much water consumption.
+Although there is debate about the amount of water used in cotton farming, it has been found that organic cotton farms require 91% less irrigation than conventional cotton grown on degraded land, because the organic farming practices that nurture the soil do not require as much water consumption.

-The benefits are immense, below we have prepared a list of the 8 reasons why people should choose to wear products made from organic cotton:
+The benefits of organic cotton are immense, so below we have prepared a sumary of the 8 reasons to choose organic cotton:

 - QUALITY - Organic cotton is more durable than its conventional counterpart because of the wide variety of chemicals used in the growing and processing of conventional cotton (about 82 of them) which weaken the structure of the fibre and eventual fabric.

 - COMFORT Consumers consistently report that organic cotton products feel better against their skin.